Adwait-Mahajan/Airline-Crew-management/README.md

 Designed the solution to be scalable and adaptable for dynamic inputs, enabling real-time decision support.

-Tools Used: Python, PuLP, NumPy, Pandas, Matplotlib.
+Tools Used: Python, PuLP, NumPy, Pandas

 This project demonstrates the power of operations research techniques in improving airline efficiency, scheduling robustness, and resource utilization.